-SEC Warns Investors, Says Pro-Vest, MY SHARE, Others Are Unregistered Investment Schemes
+SEC Warns Investors, Says Pro-Vest, MY SHARE, Others are Unregistered Investment Schemes

 The SEC restated that transacting in the Nigerian capital market with unregistered and unregulated entities exposes investors to the risk of fraud and potential loss of investment.

-“The investing public is therefore reminded about the need to confirm the status of companies and entities offering investment opportunities on the commission’s dedicated portal – www.sec.gov.ng/cmos, before transacting with them,” the commission added.
+“The investing public is therefore reminded about the need to confirm the status of companies and entities offering investment opportunities on the Commission’s dedicated portal – www.sec.gov.ng/cmos